-Mount Grace has received a Massachusetts Department of Conservation and Recreation trails grant to construct the Gunnery Sergeant Jeffrey S. Ames Nature Trail, a loop trail at Mount Grace’s newest property--the Alderbrook Meadows Wildlife Sanctuary in Northfield.
+Thanks to a Northfield family and a Massachusetts Department of Conservation and Recreation trails grant, Mount Grace is now working on completing the Gunnery Sergeant Jeffrey S. Ames Nature Trail, a loop trail at Mount Grace’s new conservation property--the Alderbrook Meadows Wildlife Sanctuary in Northfield.
 The trail route winds through a stunning grove of white pines and culminates at an observation deck overlooking a beautiful hidden pond.

 Volunteers from Lane Construction met with Mount Grace and representatives of the Nipmuc and Wampanoag nations in October to examine and assess the site.
-The groups are working to map out a plan to create a trail that ensures that no potential artifacts on site would be impacted by digging.
+The groups have collaborated on plan to create a trail that ensures that no potential artifacts on site would be impacted by digging.
 Mount Grace is also being helped by student volunteers at Pioneer Regional High School who have offered to construct trailside benches and the observation deck.

 Located just south of the center of Northfield with parking on Route 63, Alderbook Meadows Sanctuary includes five acres of public land where the trail will go as well as permanently protected private land nearby.
 The trail will meet the standards of the American Disabilities Act and will allow people of all ages and abilities to immerse themselves in nature.